Show services list

 Contacts

-The SWB Continence Service is based at The Lyng Centre for Health & Social Care, Frank Fisher Way, West Bromwich, B70 7AW
+The Continence Service is based at The Lyng Health Centre, Frank Fisher Way, West Bromwich, B70 7AW

 Continence service/user groups/queries – 0121 507 2664 option 1, then option 3